 In just under two years, African companies have started to fast-track the adoption of cloud and as a result, are aggressively pursuing opportunities to migrate.

-Evidence of this investment was visible today as Teraco, Africa’s largest neutral data centre, launched its Riverfields Hyperscale Centre east of Johannesburg.
+Evidence of this investment was visible today as Teraco, Africa's largest neutral data center, launched its Riverfields Hyperscale Centre east of Johannesburg.

-Featuring over 24 MW of power and 6000m² of technical deployment space, Riverfields is the largest commercial data centre operator in Africa.
+Featuring over 24 MW of power and 6000m² of technical deployment space, Riverfields is the largest commercial data center operator in Africa.

 Lex van Wyk, Teraco CEO says the company designs and builds according to demand.